the documentary for the BBC finally out:

 Friends said that Ms Skrzypiec’s mother was too distressed by the news

-and that the funeral will take place in Poland.
+to travel to London and that the funeral will take place in Poland.

 Police said today that they are still investigating the accident and